ckyli/3301/README.md

 # Please look at the 'Appendix-Code' PDF to see the code used for the data and statistical analysis.
+Thanks.